 The FAA acknowledges that use of certain ice-phobic chemicals may provide an additional safety benefit.
-However, a variety of factors (e.g., normal wear and tear, "patching," and oxidation of boot material) exist in varying degrees on individual airplanes.
+Provide an additional same.
+However, a variety of factors (e.g., "natching," and normal wear and tear, "patching," oxidation of boot material) exist in varying degrees on individual airplanes.
 As a result, the optimum frequency of application will vary during the life of the boot.
 The FAA has received no quantitative data to demonstrate the adequacy of particular amounts of ice phobic chemical sprays or to provide adequate intervals of application.
 Therefore, the FAA cannot establish an appropriate application interval at this time.
 However, if additional data becomes available, the FAA may consider further rulemaking.